In This Article

 Magnesium and other osmotic laxatives and stool softeners work by pulling water into the gut to soften a dry stool.
-With long term use these can dehydrate the gut wall and cause more intestinal dryness, irritation and reactive mucus production and a form of constipation and malabsorption that is more difficult to treat.
+With long-term use, these can dehydrate the gut wall and cause more intestinal dryness, irritation and reactive mucus production and a form of constipation and malabsorption that is more difficult to treat.

 Bulking agents like psyllium act in a similar way.
 They pull water off the gut wall which dehydrates and ultimately irritates the bowel.
 The psyllium expands as it pulls more water off the intestinal wall which causes the gut to distend.
-With long term use, the gut becomes dried out, dehydrated and overly bloated.
-The more distended the gut becomes the less motile and the more chronic the constipation becomes.
+With long-term use, the gut becomes dried out, dehydrated and overly bloated.
+The more distended the gut becomes the less motile and the more chronic constipation becomes.

-Lubricants like mineral oil leave toxic residues in the mesenteric lymph, intestinal mucosa, liver and spleen while compromising absorption of water and nutrients through the gut wall(12).
+Lubricants like mineral oil leave toxic residues in the mesenteric lymph, intestinal mucosa, liver and spleen while compromising the absorption of water and nutrients through the gut wall(12).

 Don’t Be Fooled

-I once had a patient who had an extremely bloated belly that distended so large it was tight like a drum.
+I once had a patient who had an extremely bloated belly that distended so large it was tight as a drum.
 I asked him how his digestion and elimination were and he said, “Perfect, once a day.
 You can set your clock by it.”

 I then had to explain to him that is it impossible to have perfect digestion with a belly so distended.
-The reactive mucus produced by stress was softening and regulating his stool but compromising assimilation of vital nutrients while congesting and bloating lymphatic vessels around the gut.
+The reactive mucus produced by stress was softening and regulating his stool but compromising the assimilation of vital nutrients while congesting and bloating lymphatic vessels around the gut.

 Changing Your Diet Isn’t the Cure